Kziboh/Kziboh/README.md

 # Hey, I'm Karen 👋

-**Frontend Engineer & AI Systems Builder.** I build production interfaces, and I also build AI-powered products, from retrieval pipelines to real-time collaborative systems.
+**Full-Stack Engineer & AI Systems Builder.** I build production interfaces, and I also build AI-powered products, from retrieval pipelines to real-time collaborative systems.

-🔭 Senior FullStack Engineer at **CcHub**, leading frontend architecture across products shipped in multiple African countries, and mentoring engineers on performance and code quality.
+🔭 Senior Full-Stack Engineer at **CcHub**, where I built the SaaS platform powering community hubs and spaces across five African countries, and mentor engineers on performance and code quality.

-⚡ On the side, I design and ship full-stack AI products end to end: retrieval pipelines, real-time collaborative editing systems, and the interfaces that sit on top of them.
+## What I've shipped at CcHub

+🌍 **Community Hub SaaS Platform** — built the platform powering community hubs and spaces across five African countries.

+🎯 **AI Career Pathing Dashboard** — internal tool that analyzes employee performance against goals, recommends courses and experiential learning based on skill gaps, tracks readiness for internal roles, and feeds directly into KPI goals.

+🤖 **AI Chat Assistant for Creative Professionals** — built with the CEP team, sponsored by the Gates Foundation.
+Helps creative professionals navigate policy and regulatory landscapes.

+🗃️ **Data Harbour** *(in progress)* — contributing to a data provenance project for proprietary data in Africa.
+More on this soon.

 ## What I actually care about